nguyenkhanhquy/internhub-frontend/README.md

     npm run dev
     ```

-6. Open your browser and navigate to `http://localhost:3000`
+6. Open `http://localhost:3000` with your browser to see the result.

 7. Stop the project: